 Top tips on preparing for and passing British Army aptitude tests

-- 1. Practice, practice practice - practising past tests is the single best way you can improve your speed, sharpen your accuracy and ensure you feel comfortable and confident with anything you might face on the day.
+- 1. Practice, practice practice - practicing past tests and various types of questions is the single best way you can improve your speed, sharpen your accuracy and ensure you feel comfortable and confident with anything you might face on the day.

-- 3. Focus on speed and accuracy - knowledge isn't the only thing you're being tested on.
+- 3. Focus on speed and accuracy - knowledge isn't the only thing you're being tested on the assessments.
 It's essential to find a balance between speed and accuracy.
 Make sure you time your practice tests and work through any questions you got wrong to understand why, and how you can improve.

 - 4. What works for you? - solving tricky problems is a personal thing and what works for you won't necessarily work for someone else.
 If you need to make up a song or a silly saying to memorise statements or principles, then do it!